On the fourth day of Christmas

 All young children to slay.

-This year the emotion of the Coventry Carol, and the tragic focus of this day, is deepened by the horrible events this year in Pakistan of the Peshawar school massacre.
-There 132 children (and 9 teachers) were slaughtered as a political statement.
+Every year children are the collateral damage of war, and greed.
 In the midst of all the joy and festivities associated with Christmas time, it is easy to forget, or even avoid, the tragedy and sadness that is also in the world.
 Individuals will choose to commit terrible acts of madness that leave the rest of the world gasping in shock and horror.
 How on earth can anyone choose to cause such harm?

 On the lighter side of this day – this is also a day to celebrate the joy of our children and the precious life of the future generations.
 A society, a culture, a civilization is nothing without its children.
 All the goodness and sanity and wonder of the world is useless unless there is someone to carry on that goodness into the future.
 We bequeath what we are and what we have learned to our children so they can make something even better.